rushabhT3/rushabhT3/README.md

 #### Question 1: How to make such README.md file or the about section for the Github page on your github homepage?

-Answer 1: Use readme.so website for the README.md file gerneration.
-Now make a repository of same name as your username then, paste the content from the website in the README.md file.
-Whilst doing so you have to make it public and add the README.md file
+Answer 1: Use readme.so website: for README.md file generation.
+Now make a repository of same name as your username, add a README.md file there and add the contents that you got from the readme.so website.

 ## Author